Your Family's Passport to Financial Security

 Certificate of Insurance

-This information is only a brief description of some of the principal provisions and features of the plan.
+This information is only a brief description of some of the principal provisions and features of this coverage.
 The complete terms and conditions are set forth in the group policy issued by New York Life Insurance Company to the Trustee of the Association and Society Group Insurance Trust.
-When you become insured, you will be sent a Certificate of Insurance summarizing your benefits under the Plan.
+When you become insured, you will be sent a Certificate of Insurance summarizing your benefits under the Policy.

 "30-Day Free Look"